-If big dogs aren’t your style but you still want an energetic hiking buddy, the Jack Russell Terrier is the pup for you.
+If big dogs are not your style but you still want an energetic hiking buddy, the Jack Russell terrier is the pup for you.
 High-energy, high-drive, and incredibly intelligent, the Jack Russell has the personality of a big dog in a compact, 15-pound body.
-The Jack Russell was bred for vermin hunting and has a high prey drive, so long stints of exercise like hiking trips are a dream come true for him.
+The Jack Russell was bred for vermin hunting and has a high prey drive, so long stints of exercise like hiking trips are a dream come true for it.

-Though he’s small he’s also mighty, and the Jack Russell Terrier is no walk in the park (pun intended) to care for.
+Though small, it's also mighty; the Jack Russell terrier is no walk in the park to care for.
 Headstrong and incredibly intelligent, the Jack Russell can become destructive if not well-exercised both mentally and physically.
-But if you can dedicate the time to train and exercise every day, the Jack Russell is a great outdoorsy companion.
+But if you can dedicate the time to training and exercise every day, the Jack Russell is a great outdoorsy companion.

 07 of 09